NachoColl/blockchain-web-services/docs/index.md

   <span style="font-size:14px">Figure 8.
 Utility token circular economy.</span>
 </p>

-In order to build a circular economy, a Blockchain Web Services token will get utilized as shown in the Figure 7 use cases:
+In order to build a circular economy, BWS token will get utilized as follows:

--	<strong>Every API call consuming a smart contract will require a payment fee</strong> in our utility token (such fee will also get transparently managed by the platform).
+-	Every API call consuming a smart contract will require a payment fee in our utility token (such fee will also get transparently managed by the platform).

--	Marketplace <strong>smart contract creators (developers) will get token rewards</strong> every time a platform customer consumes their solution.
+-	Marketplace smart contract creators (developers) will get token rewards every time a platform customer consumes their solution.

--	The smart contract <strong>developer’ community will get funds to add innovative solutions</strong> to the platform.
+-	The smart contract developer’ community will get funds to add innovative solutions to the platform.

 -	Tokens will fund the development, launch, and growth of the platform.

 ### Tokenomics

+<strong>Token Name</strong>

+Blockchain Web Services

+<strong>Token Symbol</strong>

+BWS

-<strong>Token type</strong>
+<strong>Token Type</strong>

 ERC-20